 The sun is out, but we did not want to withhold another American Gods recap for you.
-This episode centers around Shadow’s dead wife Laura Moon.
+Git Gone centers around Shadow’s dead wife Laura Moon.
 We learn how she has come to her unfortunate ending and more importantly, how she returned to life.
 Laura’s backstory is much more fleshed out in the series than in the books.
 It gives an interesting perspective on her character.
 Anyways, enough chatter.
 Let the recapping begin!

 The episode starts in a casino, where we meet Laura.
 She’s a dealer at the casino, expert at shuffling cards and doesn’t seem excited to be there at all.
 She returns home, tries to commit suicide, fails, sleeps and returns to the casino.

 Her boss shows her a new automatic machine so that she doesn’t have to shuffle again.
 She’s not too excited about that either cause she “likes shuffling.”
 Anyway, on one of her shifts, Shadow walks into the casino and sits down at her table.
 He is trying to cheat, but Laura spots him from miles away and warns him about the security.
 She suggests he finished his drink and then leaves.
 He does, but when her shift finishes, he is waiting for her in the parking lot.
 Shadow suggests that Laura should be his partner-in-crime, but she refuses.
 He asks if she wants to go for a drink but she says she just wants to go home.
 Shadow asks if he can come home with her, and they hit it off.

 Nora: ah shit, this is going to be one of those episodes right?
 The ‘hey this is a cool character let’s learn more about them’ episode.
 I’m not a fan of those usually.